HVCLab/HVCLab.github.io/_pages/06_news.md

 ### April
 - **Luzie** starts as a PhD student in the lab.
 Welcome!
+- **Leon** starts his Bachelor thesis project with us.
+Welcome in the lab!

 ### March
 - **Victoria** starts as a research assistant in the lab.
 Welcome!